How Your Address Affects Your Car Insurance Premiums

 Where you live gives car insurance companies an idea of what your commute looks like.
 If you live in an area known for heavy traffic or frequent accidents (perhaps there’s a particularly dangerous intersection just a few blocks from your house), then your car insurance rates could be higher than someone who lives in an area where there is very little traffic.

 Insurance companies periodically look at the number of accidents reported by police in your area as well.
-If the number of reported accidents has gone up or down, your car insurance premiums may be raised or lowered to reflect this.
+If data shows an increase or decrease in reported accidents, your car insurance premiums may change to reflect this.

 Crime in your neighborhood also plays a role in how much you pay in car insurance premiums.
-Again, your address is used to get crime reports from local police forces so that the insurance company can assess the risk.
-If there are higher-than-average car break-ins, thefts, or vandalism in your area, you could be paying more than someone who lives in a more secure neighborhood.
+Again, your address is used to get crime reports from local police forces so the insurance company can assess the risk based on your zip code.
+If there are higher-than-average rates of vehicle break-ins, theft or vandalism in your area, you could be paying more than someone who lives somewhere with lower rates.

 You can see a full report on the top stolen cars in the United States on the National Insurance Crime Bureau’s (NICB) website.